x091204/x091204/README.md

-👱 I'm akif, ``` Cloud and DevOps engineer ```
+👱 I'm akif, ``` System Engineer ```

-🎯 Looking for roles in Cloud Engineering, DevOps, and Cloud Operations.
+🎯 and also Cloud and Devops enthusiast

-🔧 currently working as system administrator trainee in IPSR
+🔧 currently working as system engineer @ metclouds